-Workflow is the step-by-step process that gets initiated by some trigger event to the point where the action is closed out.
+Maintenance workflow is the step-by-step process that gets initiated by some trigger event to the point where the action is closed out.
 For example, in a typical maintenance operation, a trigger event could be a report of faulty equipment.
 The step-by-step workflow process would include the generation of a maintenance order, the planning of the task, the execution of the repair and the reporting at the end of the job.
-Every organization has a workflow process whether it is officially documented or not and there is always a standard way to get things done.
-When this process is not well-defined, it can lead to frustrations on the part of employees trying to get their job done and there can be major inefficiencies that are costly to the organization over time.
+Every organization has a workflow process whether it is officially documented or not; there is always a standard way to get things done.
+When this process is not well-defined, it can lead to frustrations on the part of employees trying to get their job done as well as major inefficiencies that are costly to the organization over time.
 In comes maintenance management software…

-Second, the maintenance event is planned.
+Stage 2: The maintenance event is planned.
 A planner will have access to the trigger event as well as parts and resource availability for maintenance technicians through the CMMS system.
-Work Orders can then be automatically generated, parts issued to technicians and time allocated for known tasks.
+Work orders can then be automatically generated, parts issued to technicians and time allocated for known tasks.

-Third, the work will be completed in the field and equipment restored to normal operating conditions.
-Results of the work will be entered into the system that can then be used for Root Cause Analysis, which can be used to improve the preventive maintenance program.
+Stage 3: The work will be completed in the field and equipment is restored to normal operating conditions.
+Results of the work will be in the system that can then be used for Root Cause Analysis, which can be used to improve the preventive maintenance program.

 A CMMS system with a well-defined workflow process can be invaluable tool in managing reliability of assets as well as the efficiency of the maintenance function.
 Automatic handling of key inputs ensures that the right information gets to the person who needs it.
 Integrating workflow with parts availability means that a maintenance planner has all the information they need at their fingertips to efficiently plan the resources to get the job done.
 Data analysis ensures that progress against metrics can be monitored on an ongoing basis and improvements driven through immediate access to information.
 This results in improved maintenance performance and reliability.

 DPSI has been a global leader in Computerized Maintenance Management Software (CMMS) since 1986.
-DPSI’s software solutions help manufacturers successfully manage all type of maintenance workflow.
-Interested to see what DPSI’s Work Order Management Software could do for you?
+Our maintenance management software helps manufacturers successfully manage all types of maintenance workflow.
+Interested to see what our software could do for you?
 Get started with a free trial today!